 I say no because autism, as we’re all aware, is a spectrum disorder.
 And even my autistic daughter won’t be the same as my neighbor’s autistic daughter.
 Sure, there might be some similarities but they aren’t the exact same.
 For one, they’re human and as humans aren’t we all different?

-Low functioning and high functioning, I feel, are also misleading terms.
-I personally don’t like them.
+Low functioning and high functioning, I feel, are also misleading terms as functioning levels really can depend on the day.

 And I say yes because it does manifest differently.
 One study had suggested that when autism appears in low-functioning girls, it’s more severe than in boys.

-In fact, with girls who are high-functioning autistic, it may take years for a correct diagnosis.
+In fact, with girls who are high-functioning autistic (or what is now considered Autism Level 1) it may take years for a correct diagnosis.

 But why is that?
 Why are doctors missing autism in girls?
 And in particular, why are high-functioning autistic girls still slipping under the radar?
 It’s not that they are lacking the “typical signs of autism” but that it may be less noticeable.